alexvoss/mkdocs-material-fork/docs/insiders/index.md

 ### Using Insiders

-Once you have become a sponsor, you can start using Material for MkDocs Insiders, get all the information you need to get started:
+Once you enrolled in our sponsor's program, you can start using Material for MkDocs Insiders in minutes.
+Learn about everything you need to get started:

 <div class="grid cards" markdown>

--   :material-download: &nbsp;
+-   :material-run-fast: &nbsp;
     __Getting started__

     ---